 A: To officially start the custody process, you will need to file your complaint for child custody.
 This document should be as comprehensive as possible, detailing any concerns you may have for the other person wanting custody and what your desired arrangement would be after divorce.
 Once the complaint has been received, the other party will be served a copy of the paperwork and will have time to respond.
 Depending on the state of your relationship, it may be recommended both parties meet with a mediator to try to resolve the disputes amicably.
 If not, then the case can advance to court for a final resolution.

-If you are ready to advance your child custody case, contact Helton, Cody & Associates Attorneys as soon as you can.
+If you are ready to advance your child custody case, contact Law Office of Lyndon R. Helton, PLLC as soon as you can.
 We have a long history of working with loving parents who want to help keep a happy and healthy life for their children through custody arrangements in Newton.
 We look forward to learning more about you and your family to begin tailoring our legal strategy for your interests today.